What is vibe coding? The plain-English guide for 2026

 He'd tell the AI to "decrease the padding on the sidebar by half" instead of hunting through CSS files.
 He'd click "Accept All" on every change.
 When errors popped up, he'd paste the full stack trace into the chat without commentary, and it would usually just fix itself.

-This guide covers what vibe coding is, how it works, who should care, how it stacks up against alternatives, and how to actually do it well.
-We've linked to our deeper guides throughout so you can go as far down any rabbit hole as you want.
+This guide covers what vibe coding is, how it works, who should care, how it stacks up against alternatives, and how to do it well.
+We've linked to deeper guides throughout so you can go as far down any rabbit hole as you want.

 How vibe coding works